+How is the child? (general

+wellbeing,

+housing,

+health,)

+Attendance?

-How is the child? (general wellbeing, housing, health,) Attendance?
-It is the responsibility of the class teachers to create their class Provision Map and to review them.
+It is the responsibility of the class teachers to create their class and year group Provision Maps and to review them.
 Smart targets must be set so that the impact of Interventions can be measured.
 The Provision Map should be seen as a working document that can be added to and amended, over the course of the year, and which includes a record of outcomes.

-Where a child does not make progress despite inclusive strategies and additional interventions, there will be a more formal meeting with parents.
-Class Teachers will alert the SENCO to explore what underlying reasons may be contributing to the child's lack of progress.
+Where a child does not make progress despite inclusive strategies and additional interventions as part of the application of the Graduated Approach Framework, there will be a more formal meeting with parents.
+Class

+Teachers will discuss this with the SENCO to explore what underlying reasons may be contributing to the child's lack of progress.

-Depending on the need various paperwork will be completed by the class teacher in order to identify specific difficulties, and the SENCO may carry out other assessments to build a profile of the child's need.
+Depending on the area of need, various paperwork will be completed by the class teacher in order to identify specific difficulties, and the SENCO may carry out other assessments to build a profile of the child's need.
 Where external factors may be contributing to the child's lack of progress, our Family Pupil Liaison officer may offer advice to the family.